--Juice some combination of lemon, grapefruit. i usually do 1 large lemon, and 1-2 grapefruits. it's usually around 6-7 oz. the sweetness of the grapefruit covers the oil well.
+-Juice some combination of lemon, grapefruit. i usually do 1/2 a lemon, and 1 large grapefruit. it's usually around 6-7 oz. the sweetness of the grapefruit covers the oil well.

 -Have everything ready so you can lay down soon after downing the oil. go to the bathroom.

--Drink the oil and juice quickly (10 mins at most). you can either sip them back and forth separately or mix them together by shaking them up in a jar. i prefer separate. either way works. some people find it much easier to drink when mixed. it helps to not breathe through your nose while drinking the oil. when you're done rinse your mouth out with a little water - straight lemon juice isn't good for the teeth.
+-Drink the oil and juice quickly (10 mins at most). you can either sip them back and forth separately or mix them together. i definitely prefer separate. it helps to not breathe through your nose while drinking the oil. when you're done rinse your mouth out with a little water - straight lemon juice isn't good for the teeth.

 One solution for getting rid of nausea quickly: As soon as you start feeling nauseous, start sipping some of your epsom salt mix that you prepared for the following morning.
-Within 5-10 minutes you'll be feeling a lot better.
+Almost always works.

 **I've experimented with drinking a larger quantity of oil, with the idea that this will create an even stronger bile flow and more stones will pass.
-But I find that 6, maybe 7 oz is really the maximum amount needed.
+But I find that 6-7 oz is really the maximum amount the body can handle.
 Drinking too much is almost a guarantee you are going to feel very sick and/or vomit.**

 8:00 am (or whenever you wake up) Give your body 15 mins or so to awaken. you'll probably be going to the bathroom immediately.
 Begin drinking epsom mix.

 Stones (this word doesn't describe what this stuff is very well. "congealed bile sludge" would be better but "stones" is easier) will begin to come out in your bowel movements when you wake up or within the first couple hours of being awake.
 The biggest passings usually happen 1-3 hours after the morning epsom salts.
 Stones can range in size from resembling gravel to being an inch in diameter.
 All stones float in the toilet water.
 They have a distinct and horrendous smell.
 At some point in the morning, you will probably be running to the bathroom every 10 minutes due to the epsom salts.
 This can really take a toll on your soft tissues.
-Putting some coconut oil or castor oil on your finger and massaging it in there can ease any pain and protect your rectum :)
+Using wet wipes instead of toilet paper can help!

 The huge flow of liquid moving through your intestine tends to wipe out your flora.
-It can take 24-48 hours for these to come back full strength.
 I recommend taking probiotics and eating fermented foods following a flush.
 It is normal to feel fatigued both physically and mentally the day after a flush.
 Get plenty of sleep!!